-Are you interested in the Miniature Pinscher breed or are you even considering adding a Miniature Pinscher puppy or adult dog to your family?
+Are you interested in the Miniature Pinscher breed or are you considering adding a Miniature Pinscher puppy or adult dog to your family?
 We'll introduce you to the Miniature Pinscher character and give you tips on their upbringing.

 What does a Miniature Pinscher look like?

-The Miniature Pinscher, also known as Zwergpinscher or Min Pin, is one of the smaller-sized dog breeds, but they are not cozy lap dogs.
+The Miniature Pinscher, also known as Zwergpinscher or Min Pin, is one of the smaller-sized dog breeds, but they are not cosy lap dogs.
 Not infrequently they are referred to as the mini Doberman, to which they are originally related.
 However, the breed derives directly from the German Pinscher.
 As a smaller version, this dog does not look dwarfish compared to their big brother, but has a rather robust and muscular build.

 This breed’s short and thick coat usually has a natural sheen.
 Miniature Pinschers are bred in the colours deer red, red-brown to dark red-brown and black.
 The black Miniature Pinschers have a resemblance to the German Dachshund.
 The ears of this breed are either protruding and triangular in shape, or folded down.

 The pinscher's tail resembles a narrow saber and is firm and strong.
 Unfortunately, the tail is often docked, so that only a small stub remains.
-The docking of dog rods is strictly prohibited and may only be done for medically necessary reasons.
+The docking of dog tails is strictly prohibited and may only be done for medically necessary reasons.
 However, it is "tolerated" with hunting dogs, since, according to hunters, there is a high risk of injury if the dog gets stuck with its tail somewhere during the hunt.

 Miniature Pinscher - Character and Upbringing